hzmdschhc/nvim/README.md

 It will:

-1. backup ~/.vimrc to src/vimrc.bak, and then copy src/vimrc to ~/.vimrc
+1. copy 'init.vim' to '~/.config/nvim/init.vim'
 2. install vim-plug

-## Uninstall
-run ./uninstall.sh
+3. install plug